Information:

 • Peace Crane Folding

-Thursday, March 5, 2026 1:00—2:00 PMThomas RoomJoin us each week to fold Origami Peace Cranes.
+Thursday, April 2, 2026 1:00—2:00 PMSelf-directedJoin us each week to fold Origami Peace Cranes.
 The purpose is to bring people together and find inner peace while folding the cranes.
 Once we reach 1,000 cranes, the cranes will be donated to a charity of the group's choosing.
 Directions and materials provided.
 No experience needed.
-Register online between 2/2/2026 10:00 AM and 5/21/2026 1:00 PM.

 • YA : Drop-In Games Day